tmobile/magentaA11y/_checklist-web/button.md

   - name: Understandable
     list:
       - criteria: Its purpose is clear in the context of the whole page
-      - criteria: It has the correct semantic meaning.
-If it goes somewhere, it’s a link (that can look like a button).
-If it does something, it’s a button (that can look like a link)
   - name: Robust
     list:
       - criteria: Meets criteria across platforms, devices and viewports
+      - criteria: Conveys the correct semantic role
+      - criteria: Expresses its state (if applicable)

 ---

+## Buttons vs links

+### If it goes somewhere, it's `<a>` link.

+- When the user clicks a link, they are taken to a different location in the site.
+  - Either another page or even another area of the same page
+- A link can look like a big shiny button but it must be coded as `<a>` link

+### If it does something, it's a `<button>`

+- Buttons cause an action to occur on the same page
+  - Submit a form (even when submission takes you to a new page)
+  - Open a menu
+  - Launch a modal
+  - Expand details
+- A button can look like a link, but it must be coded as a `<button>`

 ## Code examples